 Other species will leave the caterpillar while it is J’ing or after the caterpillar changes into a chrysalis.
 The fly larvae lower themselves about three or four inches on a mucus string before dropping to the ground.

-A caterpillar may have one to six fly larvae growing inside it.
+A caterpillar may have one to over a dozen fly larvae growing inside it.

 If you are raising caterpillars indoors, keep them safe from flies.
-It just may NOT be a housefly!
+That fly you see may NOT be just a housefly!

 We wild collected butterfly and moth caterpillars to raise and photograph their life cycle.
 We collected some species to raise indoors and re-release outdoors.
 Every tachinid fly we have seen on our property has come from wild-collected caterpillars because our caterpillars are raised in a closed room in closed rearing containers.
 Flies cannot fit through the mesh into the rearing containers.